A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition: Abstract

 \section{Abstract}

-Conversational emotion recognition (CER) is an important research topic in human-computer interactions.
-Although deep learning (DL) based CER approaches have achieved excellent performance, existing cross-modal feature fusion methods used in these DL-based approaches either ignore the intra-modal and inter-modal emotional interaction or have high computational complexity.
-To address these issues, this paper develops a novel cross-modal feature fusion method for the CER task, i.e., the low-rank matching attention method (LMAM).
-By setting a matching weight and calculating attention scores between modal features row by row, LMAM contains fewer parameters than the self-attention method.
-We further utilize the low-rank decomposition method on the weight to make the parameter number of LMAM less than one-third of the self-attention.
-Therefore, LMAM can potentially alleviate the over-fitting issue caused by a large number of parameters.
-Additionally, by computing and fusing the similarity of intra-modal and inter-modal features, LMAM can also fully exploit the intra-modal contextual information within each modality and the complementary semantic information across modalities (i.e., text, video and audio) simultaneously.
-Experimental results on some benchmark datasets show that LMAM can be embedded into any existing state-of-the-art DL-based CER methods and help boost their performance in a plug-and-play manner.
-Also, experimental results verify the superiority of LMAM compared with other popular cross-modal fusion methods.
-Moreover, LMAM is a general cross-modal fusion method and can thus be applied to other multi-modal recognition tasks, e.g., session recommendation and humour detection.
+Conversational emotion recognition (CER) is an important research topic in human-computer interactions. {Although recent advancements in transformer-based cross-modal fusion methods have shown promise in CER tasks, they tend to overlook the crucial intra-modal and inter-modal emotional interaction or suffer from high computational complexity.
+To address this, we introduce a novel and lightweight cross-modal feature fusion method called Low-Rank Matching Attention Method (LMAM).
+LMAM effectively captures contextual emotional semantic information in conversations while mitigating the quadratic complexity issue caused by the self-attention mechanism.
+Specifically, by setting a matching weight and calculating inter-modal features attention scores row by row, LMAM requires only one-third of the parameters of self-attention methods.
+We also employ the low-rank decomposition method on the weights to further reduce the number of parameters in LMAM.
+As a result, LMAM offers a lightweight model while avoiding overfitting problems caused by a large number of parameters.
+Moreover, LMAM is able to fully exploit the intra-modal emotional contextual information within each modality and integrates complementary emotional semantic information across modalities by computing and fusing similarities of intra-modal and inter-modal features simultaneously.
+Experimental results verify the superiority of LMAM compared with other popular cross-modal fusion methods on the premise of being more lightweight.
+Also, LMAM can be embedded into any existing state-of-the-art CER methods in a plug-and-play manner, and can be applied to other multi-modal recognition tasks, e.g., session recommendation and humour detection, demonstrating its remarkable generalization ability.}